dialogic-godot/documentation/documentation/getting-started.md

 Let's install Dialogic 2:

-- Download the ZIP file here from your wanted Dialogic version: [GitHub Dialogic Releases](https://github.com/coppolaemilio/dialogic/releases).
+- Download the ZIP file here for your desired Dialogic version: [GitHub Dialogic Releases](https://github.com/coppolaemilio/dialogic/releases).
 - Extract the `addons` folder from this ZIP-file, it contains Dialogic.
 - Move the `addons` folder to your Dialogic project folder.